We study adult human neuropsychology and the neuropsychology of aging.

 There are four major themes in my research:

-3. EEG measures of functional coherence to examine executive function in younger and older adults and in patients with or at risk for dementia
+1. The neurocognitive factors of aging, especially in older adults with or at risk for dementia

 4. Continued development of and research involving the Montreal Cognitive Assessment